 • Inadequate folic acid intake and Vitamin B12

-Most women have the hair loss after the baby has been born, not before or during.
+Most women experience hair loss after the baby has been born, not before or during.
 However, doctors will assure you that it will grow back in just a few short months.

-This vitamin is very essential for many body functions and hair growth is one of them.
-There is such a thing as too much of a good thing.
-Vitamin A repairs damaged hair follicles and help to keep scalp moisture.
+This vitamin is essential for numerous body functions, and hair growth is one of them.
+Vitamin A repairs damaged hair follicles and helps keeping the scalp moisture.

-Since this Vitamin A is fat soluble when you take too much vitamin A in your diet, it leads to toxicity and can actually jumpstart hair loss and similarly, the hair follicles will go into overdrive.
+Since this Vitamin A is fat soluble, when you have too much vitamin A in your nutrition, it can lead to poisoning and can actually accelerate hair loss while hair follicles will go into overdrive.

 The American Academy of Dermatology found this to be true.
-To avoid this from happening, aim for about 5,000 International Units of vitamin A in a day.
-Once you get a hold of how much vitamin A you’re taking in during a day, the hair will start growing back.
+To avoid this from happening, intake about 5,000 International Units of vitamin A during a day.
+Once you get a hold of how much vitamin A you’re taking, the hair will start to grow back.

-Reason: When you choose any dietary plan, be sure to include a proper portion of enough protein, fatty acid, vitamins (A, B & C), iron, zinc, selenium, niacin that are the cause of hair problems.
+When you choose any dietary plan, be sure to include a proper portion of enough protein, fatty acids, vitamins (A, B & C), iron, zinc, selenium, and niacin that are the cure of hair problems.